1965 Palm Sunday tornado outbreak: Dunlap, Indiana

-This was the second and deadliest of two violent tornadoes to strike the Elkhart–Goshen area, with the highest single-tornado death toll in the outbreak.
+This devastating and deadly tornado was the second and deadliest of two violent tornadoes to strike the Elkhart–Goshen area, with the highest single-tornado death toll in the outbreak.
 It hit Dunlap about an hour after another F4 tornado hit the Midway trailer park a short distance to the southeast.
 Few people received warning due to the passage of the earlier storm, which disrupted communications and downed power lines, thereby affecting rescue efforts after the earlier tornado as well.
 The Dunlap tornado first produced tree damage beginning just west of State Road 331.
 Prior to crossing the St. Joseph–Elkhart county line, the tornado claimed its first two fatalities.
 As the tornado neared Dunlap, it intensified into an extremely violent tornado.
 It then devastated the Sunnyside Housing addition and the unoccupied Sunnyside Mennonite Church.
 The Sunnyside subdivision was completely destroyed, with many homes swept away.
 The Kingston Heights subdivision was similarly devastated.
 The death toll from the two subdivisions was 28 people, with another six killed in a home and truck stop at the junction of State Road 15 and U.S. Route 20.
 The Palm Sunday Tornado Memorial Park now exists near this location, at the corner of County Road 45 and Cole Street in Dunlap.
 After striking Dunlap, the tornado apparently weakened somewhat, but still generated extensive damage eastward to Hunter Lake.
 Shortly before dissipating, the tornado tossed cars off the Indiana Turnpike near Scott.
 Like the Midway tornado, the Dunlap event was also witnessed as twin funnels: a photographer standing amidst the wreckage of the Midway Trailer Court captured the Dunlap tornado as it passed just to the north.
 It may have been the strongest tornado on April 11; in fact, Grazulis and other sources have assigned an F5 rating to the tornado, though it is officially rated F4.